Edible Oils and Spices: Argemone Oil, Sudan Dyes and Lead Chromate in Turmeric

 For field screening, thin-layer chromatography on silica gel 60 with hexane-ethyl acetate (3:1 v/v) mobile phase can separate Sudan I-IV visually under white light and UV.
 The EU reference field method (CEN/TS 15058:2006) uses this TLC as a presumptive screen; any orange-red band at Rf values corresponding to known Sudan standards triggers LC-MS/MS confirmation.

-The immediate policy impact was significant.
+The policy impact was substantial.
 The Bangladesh government, following the 2019 publication, worked with the icddr,b and the World Bank to implement a targeted enforcement programme.
 Undercover market surveys in 2019 to 2021 found that the practice of adding lead chromate had decreased sharply in Munshiganj district (the major turmeric processing hub), with the fraction of positive samples dropping from approximately 47 per cent in pre-intervention surveys to below 5 per cent after enforcement, though residual practices persist in rural processing.

 In India, the challenge is surveillance scale.
 The FSSAI's Manual of Methods of Analysis of Foods (Chapter 08, Spices and Condiments) includes a spectrophotometric method for lead chromate detection: the turmeric sample is extracted with dilute nitric acid, and the lead concentration is measured by flame atomic absorption spectrometry (FAAS) or ICP-MS. Lead in unadulterated turmeric is typically below 1 mg/kg (1 ppm, the maximum contaminant level under the FSSAI Contaminants Regulations 2011).
 Adulterated samples in survey data from India (FSSAI 2018 National Milk and Spice Survey, APEDA export rejection data) show lead at 50 to 2,000 mg/kg, three to four orders of magnitude above background.